Introduction to Java Collection Interview Questions and Answers

 Iterator and Listiterator are both used for iterating collection data and help the developer work with multiple collection elements.
 The difference between them is explained below:

-- Iterator working with all the collection, but ListIteraot only for List interface.
+- Iterator working with all the collection, but ListIteraot only for the List interface.

 - The iterator can ensure only forward traverse, but Listiterator can do both forward and backward traverse as well.